 Nancy Dixon is the Volunteer Coordinator for the Trial Ambassador program.
 She has been hiking GMF trails for 30+ years.
-Last year, she and her husband retired and built their dream home in GMF.
+In 2020, she and her husband retired and built their dream home in GMF.
 She is also a member of the Friends of Ute Pass Trails group that maintains and builds trails in this area.
 She looks forward to giving back to this beloved community and sharing her love of the beautiful trails in GMF.

 Green Mountain Falls Trail Ambassador Program

 As the popularity of our community has grown, trail use at Green Mountain Falls most popular trails has grown with it.
 Our town and community residents are taking a proactive step at managing potential conflicts due to increased use on the community trails.